 Walk in My Shoes

 During this simulation, each group is asked to adopt the identity of a person experiencing homelessness and to “walk in their shoes” by actually walking to visit several agencies and locations around the Urban Ministry Center.
 This homeless simulation lasts two hours.
 This exercise helps each group comprehend the everyday difficulties of the homeless, the physical demands of walking from location to location, the frustration of homelessness, the barriers faced by our neighbors and the incredible strength and complexity of these people.
-Offered every second and fourth Saturday of the month and by special request.
+Must be scheduled during business hours, Monday through Saturday.
 Be sure to dress accordingly!

 The Difference introduces students to Urban Ministry Center and statistics about homelessness in Charlotte.
 For students in fourth grade and older.
 This 30 minute presentation is always given off-site.